nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 Let's take the character 福, for example. 福 means luck, fortune, or prosperity.
 <br/>

 In Chinese culture, this character can be seen in many place as a symbol which is used to attract good fortune, and is placed on entrances to homes and businesses, especially during holidays.
 The meaning of the word comes from its usage in certain tradition contexts, and not so much based on its fundamental "definition".
-There are also other character which mean 'luck' in Chinese, but you cannot paste them onto your door (I mean you can but people will either be really confused or laugh at you).  </p></div>
+There are also other character which mean 'luck' in Chinese, but you cannot paste them onto your door (I mean you can, but people will either be very confused or laugh at you).  </p></div>
 <br/>
   <img src="/assets/images/china-early/big-fu.JPG" class="in-post-img block mx-auto">
 <span class="img-caption mb3">A large display of the character 福, seen in an art museum in Taiyuan, Shanxi province.</span>